 Its not uncommon to hear of labours that last 8, 14 or even 27 hours.
 I offer a service that covers labour and birth then up to 2 hours post partum.
 As such I am there for all of it, regardless of how long it takes.

-If your labour goes for quite some time it is included in my contract that I have the right to call in a back up photographer for some relief.
-I may also step into the other room where possible for some time to sleep or step out to grab a meal or refreshment.
+If your labour goes for quite some time it is included in my contract that I have the right to call in a back up service provider for some relief.
+I may also step into the other room where possible for some time to sleep or grab a meal or refreshment.
 This is all done as discreetly as possible to avoid disruption.
 If I feel its not helpful to your state of mind at the time I will quietly discuss my movements with your husband, partner or midwife to ensure you remain fully focused on bring your baby earthside.

 While I don't enjoy discussing the possibility of things going wrong, it's important to acknowledge that preparing for the worst while hoping for the best is always a wise approach.